 The UltraMar at Puerto Juarez offers the cheapest fares and the most departure/return times compared to their other locations (you’ll have way more flexibility on what time you want to head back to Cancun after your day of exploring Isla Mujeres this way).
 This method is the most efficient and will take you about 1 hour 15 minutes to get from CUN airport to Isla Mujeres.

 Tip: Transfer companies are all cheaper than taxis.
-I would recommend you set up a transfer ahead of time on Booking.com (what I used to book all my Cancun transportation ahead of time), as I’ve found that they’re 40-50% cheaper than what you’d pay through taxi cab, even after negotiating down the price.
+I would recommend you set up a transfer ahead of time on Booking.com (what I used to book all my Cancun transportation ahead of time), as I’ve found that they’re 40-50% cheaper than what you’d pay through a taxi cab, even after negotiating down the price.